How to view and search WooCommerce customer order history

 Filter WooCommerce customer by order price and ticket size

 Last but not least, there’s the product filter.
-These filters give you a WooCommerce customer order history by products ordered.
+These filters give you a WooCommerce customer order history by purchased products.
 Thus, if you want to know everyone who purchased a specific product, you can search for it:

 Filter customers by products bought